 Compostable materials are either carbon- or nitrogen-based.
 Examples of carbon-rich materials are dead leaves, shredded paper bags, coffee filters, coffee grounds, and eggshells.
 Nitrogen-rich materials can be food scraps, lawn clippings, and of course manure.
 The nitrogen materials make enzymes, but they should only be one-third of your compost content.
 The carbon materials are what will help your compost smell nice.

 The incorrect perception that compost stinks may make some buyers nervous when shopping for Sonoma homes for sale.
-Your agent can help educate potential buyers that properly-balanced compost emits low amounts of a pleasant, earthy smell.
+Your agent can help educate potential buyers that properly balanced compost emits low amounts of a pleasant, earthy smell.

 Working with local gardeners and landscapers experienced in sustainable landscaping can make your landscaping project easier and ensure its success.
 When shopping for materials, don’t be afraid to ask the professionals at the garden center or greenhouse for assistance.
 They’ll be your primary resource for using plants, trees, shrubs, and other materials that are native to wine country real estate.

 Also, if you’re considering making changes to your property and want to ensure you’ll increase the value of your home, an experienced local real estate agent can provide the information to support your decisions.
-If you’re looking to buy property, your agent can help you find homes in areas best-suited for your sustainable landscaping goals.
+If you’re looking to buy property, your agent can help you find homes in areas best suited for your sustainable landscaping goals.

-Mark Stornetta’s team of realtors is experienced with helping home sellers choose the right improvements to increase their home’s value.
+Mark Stornetta’s team of realtors is experienced in helping home sellers choose the right improvements to increase their home’s value.
 They’re ready to answer your questions and help you find the home or investment property that fits your needs.